cryptonote-labs/monero-site/_i18n/es/resources/user-guides/importing_blockchain.md

 ### Step 5

-Now you need to navigate using the CMD window to the path of your Monero wallet.
+Now you need to navigate using the CMD window to the path of your Masari Supreme wallet.
 You can do this by typing:

 `cd C:\YOUR\MONERO\WALLET\FILE\PATH\HERE`